Chafai-Abdelkrim/shopping-cart/README.md

 ## 📝 Description
 My take on building a shopping cart for a game store.<br>
 -I made this app with react.<br>
--I also used a lot of usefull react hooks.<br>
+-Used the Framer Motion react librery for animation.<br>
+-Also used the React Router Dom for routing.<br>
--And styled with Css.
+-And styled the pages with Css.

 ## 🛠️ Built with
  * CSS.
  * React.
+ * React-Router-Dom.
- * React Hooks.
+ * Framer-Motion.